Ale-JRD/Trads/content/post/index-T1.md

 I mean, I was the first on the list of someone who might betray others at first chance in the hand.

-「Momokawa-kun, we decided to leave with everyone.」
+“Momokawa-kun, we decided to leave with everyone.”

-「Y-Yes!
-That topic… Will cause internal conflict…」
+“Y-Yes!
+That topic… Will cause internal conflict…”

-「Calm down.
-I made this suggestion on the basis that everyone can escape together using 3-person-quota rule.」
+“Calm down.
+I made this suggestion on the basis that everyone can escape together using 3-person-quota rule.”

 Everyone murmured for a while, and I waited until they had all calmed down.